 Maiken stills lives in Denmark but has moved away from Copenhagen.
 She currently enjoys the life as a grandmother.

-Sahib’s son, the internationally renowned photographer, Jamil GS and his partner director Helene Moltke-Leth is currently working on a documentary about his father.
-You can get more info here:
+Sahib’s son, the internationally renowned photographer, Jamil GS is administrating his father estate and you can get more info here:

 All Photos Copyright Sahib Shihab Foundation.